jiuchen1986/PyOps/ganglia-nagios/ansible/README.md

     cluster_type: devenv

+**Note** that all the variables defined in `group_vars/all.yaml` could be overwritten by redefining their values in the cluster-specific variable file.

 ### Installation on multiple clusters and the monitoring server
 Completing the above steps, monitoring for multiple clusters and the monitoring server can be setup by executing: